 You require three bits of information in order to publish your website;

 - The FTP Host Address.
-If you have a domain name this is often the same as your domain name.
-If you choose one of the standard hosting options in the profile list this field will normally be set for you automatically.
+If you have a domain name this is often the same as your domain name

 - An FTP username

-- And associated password
+- · And associated password

-Simply enter these details into the PUBLISH tab of the Web Properties dialog.
+Simply enter these details into the PUBLISH tab of the WEB PROPERTIES dialog.